Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Cost considerations often influence treatment decisions, particularly for patients without insurance coverage for sleep therapies.
 Melatonin's affordability makes it an accessible first-line option for most patients, while DSIP's higher cost may limit its use to patients who have failed standard treatments or specifically require enhanced deep sleep recovery.

 Yes, DSIP and melatonin can be used together safely under physician supervision.
-The compounds work through different mechanisms and do not have known direct interactions.
+The compounds work through different mechanisms and don't have known direct interactions.
 Many patients benefit from combination therapy, typically starting melatonin 60-90 minutes before bedtime followed by DSIP 30-45 minutes before bed.
-However, this approach requires careful monitoring to prevent excessive sedation or morning drowsiness.
+But this approach requires careful monitoring to prevent excessive sedation or morning drowsiness.

 Melatonin typically shows effects within 1-3 nights of use, primarily improving sleep onset latency and subjective sleep quality.
 DSIP may require 5-10 days of consistent use before significant improvements in sleep architecture become apparent, as the peptide's effects on deep sleep stages build gradually.
 Objective sleep quality improvements with DSIP often become most noticeable after 2-3 weeks of regular use.